givenscj/MCW-High-Performance-Computing/Hands-on lab/HOL step-by-step - High Performance Computing.md

 4. Return to Batch Explorer to monitor the job.

-5. From the Dashboard, refresh the Batch Account and observe that firstResample is now listed under Job status (and it is active).
+5. From the Dashboard, refresh the Batch Account and observe that firstResample (scroll down a bit) is now listed under Job status (and it is active).

     ![Under Job status, firstResample has a status of active.](media/image47.png "Job status")